What do Paralegals Do?

-- Certificate Program (36 semester hours) - designed for persons with an Associate of Arts, Associate of Science, Associate of General Studies degree, Baccalaureate degree, or at least five years of law-related work experience that may be substituted for the degree requirement.
+Certificate program (36 credits) – designed for the person with an Associates of Arts degree, Associates of Science, Associates of General Studies, or a Baccalaureate degree or higher, or at least five years of documented paralegal-related work experience that may substitute for degree requirements with program approval

-The Paralegal Program has been approved by the American Bar Association since 1977.
-The approval process ensures that the program complies with the high academic standards of the American Bar Association.
-If you have questions about the approval process, the American Bar Association may be reached at 321 N. Clark St., Chicago, IL 60610, 312.988.5000.
+The Paralegal Program at Arapahoe Community College has been approved by the American Bar Association since 1977.
+This approval ensures that the program complies with the high academic standards of the ABA for a legal career training program.
+If you have any questions about the approval process, the American Bar Association may be reached at www.americanbar.org or at 321 N. Clark St, Chicago, IL 60610.

 Member, National Federation of Paralegal Associations (NFPA)